-3.2.3 actual knowledge-the knowledge actually possessed by an individual who is a real person, rather than an entity.
-Actual knowledge is to be distinguished from constructive knowledge; that is, knowledge imputed to an individual or entity.

-3.2.4 adjoining properties-any real property or properties the border of which is contiguous or partially contiguous with that of the property, or that would be contiguous or partially contiguous with that of the property but for a street, road, or other thoroughfare separating them.

-3.2.5 aerial photographs-The term "aerial photographs" means photographs taken from an aerial platform with sufficient resolution to allow identification of development and activities of areas encompassing the property.
-Aerial photo-graphs are often available from government agencies, libraries, historical societies, private collections or from commercial companies.
-See 8.3.4.1 of this practice.

-3.2.6 all appropriate inquiries-that inquiry constituting "all appropriate inquiries into the previous ownership and uses of the property consistent with good commercial or customary practice" as defined in CERCLA, 42 U.S.C. §9601(35)(B), that will qualify a party to a forestland or rural property transaction for one of the threshold criteria for satisfying the LLPs to CERCLA liability (42 U.S.C. §9601(A) and (B), §9607(b)(3), §9607(q); and §9607(r)), assuming compliance with other elements of the defense.
-See Appendix X1.

-3.2.7 approximate minimum search distance-the area for which records must be obtained and reviewed pursuant to Section 8 subject to the limitations provided in that section.
+- 3.2.3 actual knowledge-the knowledge actually possessed by an individual who is a real person, rather than an entity.
+Actual knowledge is to be distinguished from constructive knowledge that is knowledge imputed to an individual or entity. - 3.2.4 adjoining properties-any real property or properties the border of which is contiguous or partially contiguous with that of the property, or that would be contiguous or partially contiguous with that of the property but for a street, road, or other public thoroughfare separating them. - 3.2.5 aerial photographs-photographs taken from an aerial platform with sufficient resolution to allow identification of development and activities of areas encompassing the property.
+Aerial photographs are often available from government agencies or private collections unique to a local area.
+See 8.3.4.1 of this practice. - 3.2.6 all appropriate inquiries-that inquiry constituting all appropriate inquiries into the previous ownership and uses of the property consistent with good commercial and customary practice as defined in CERCLA, 42 U.S.C §9601(35)(B), that will qualify a party to a commercial real estate transaction for one of the threshold criteria for satisfying the LLPs to CERCLA liability (42 U.S.C §9601(35)(A) & (B), §9607(b)(3), §9607(q); and §9607(r)), assuming compliance with other elements of the defense.
+See Appendix X1. - 3.2.7 approximate minimum search distance-the area for which records must be obtained and reviewed pursuant to Section 8 subject to the limitations provided in that section.
 This may include areas outside the property and shall be measured from the nearest property boundary.
 This term is used in lieu of radius to include irregularly shaped properties.